Blechlawine/oxidescript/syntax.md

-# Rustscript Syntax and its javascript/typescript equivalent
+# Rustscript Syntax and its typescript equivalent

 ## Returns without `return`